 Never Give Any Clue and Always Continue

 If you want to beat your opponent, you should learn not to give any clue.
 Try not to let your body give away any hint on your serving styles.
 Above all, you have to practice every day.
 To become a professional table tennis player, you have to practice the different serving styles accurately.
-You also need to enhance your speed to win the game.
+It would be best if you also enhanced your speed to win the game.

 Aside from the above mentioned, you should also know how to deceive your opponent.
 You have to understand how to pull away after contact with the ball.

-Before you master the correct table serving strategy, you need to guarantee that you are using the correct grip.
-There are four basic table tennis strokes that can greatly help in improving your table tennis serving.
-These strokes include the following:
+Before you master the correct table serving strategy, you need to guarantee that you are using the right grip.
+Four basic table tennis strokes can significantly help in improving your table tennis serving.
+These strokes include the following: The Stance

 Just like other sports, stance plays a vital role in playing table tennis.
-In this game, you want your stance to be feet shoulder-width apart, a foot away from the baseline and knees slightly bent.
+You want your stance to be feet shoulder-width apart in this game, a foot away from the baseline and knees slightly bent.

-You also need to face your opponent side-on.
+It would help if you also faced your opponent side-on.
 This stance helps you in keeping you stable while serving the ball.
 It also helps in adding power into your serve.

 Second is slightly in front of your right or left.